Product Design // User Research @ Pearson

 We further researched initial designs with instructors through one-click tests and task completion flows along with design element preference split tests at the end of sessions.

-These sessions were unmoderated and it's always interesting to hear the direct feedback from instructors when they open up and feel safe talking through their thought process out loud.
+These sessions were unmoderated and it was always interesting to hear the direct feedback from instructors when they open up and feel safe talking through their thought process out loud.

-It's essential to be thoughtful about interfacing with collaborators at the right moments in the design process:
+It was essential to be thoughtful when interfacing with collaborators at the right moments in the design process.
+This visual was shared with stakeholders at sprint planning to align shared understanding for upcoming usability testing sessions.

-Diving into the details, I found through rapid prototyping that instructors need to understand the class-wide basics:
+Diving into the details, I found through rapid prototyping that instructors needed to understand the class-wide basics:

 - Let me see a summary of the questions